 Panama’s a finance hub and there’s lots of stress because of that.
 I asked myself, “Is there any way to help people reduce stress?” and I didn’t find anything.
 So, I thought, “Let’s try a company that focuses on wellness…” That’s where the idea for Feelin’ Relax came from.

-They say you need two years to know if you’re business is going to work or not… We’ve been going for two years, have five massage therapists, and our business structure is consolidated, so things are going well.
+They say you need two years to know if you’re business is going to work or not… At two years, we had five massage therapists, and our business structure was consolidated.